 Comment

-i think the "holes" you are seeing may be just a lack of pigment instead of actual holes. since seeing this i've been looking at mine closely and when the light hits just right i can see the surface is still smooth but there's no iridescence or reflection in those spots. from what i've put together, the white bettas are like my little plakat, he looks pink/white but has green iridescence. the platinum are a richer white with no pink showing. again, this is just an observation, i may be wrong. i recently acquired some new bettas, including a couple or very nice multi-color "elephant" bettas. you should come see!my fish house:
+i think the "holes" you are seeing may be just a lack of pigment instead of actual holes. since seeing this i've been looking at mine closely and when the light hits just right i can see the surface is still smooth but there's no iridescence or reflection in those spots. from what i've put together, the white bettas are like my little plakat, he looks pink/white but has green iridescence. the platinum are a richer white with no pink showing. again, this is just an observation, i may be wrong. i recently acquired some new bettas, including a couple or very nice multi-color "elephant" bettas. you should come see!

 2.5g- ramshorn hatchery